 - Only single post – if you tick the ‘only single post’ box, visitors will see excerpts or contents of protected posts on other pages.

-This WordPress plugin allows you to create the message displayed on your password protected page.
+Finally, this WP plugin allows you to create the message displayed on your password-protected page.
 Amazing!

 How to Password Protect a section of your page/post

-As we always do, install and activate the plugin.
+As we have done previously, install and activate the plugin.
 Then, head to Settings → Passster and generate a shortcode with your password or create one manually.
 Save changes and copy the generated shortcode.